 LONGER CAR DRIVE BUT WORTH IT!

-One of our favourite walks is at Taynish Nature Reserve past Tayvallich.
-Drive past the pub and café in Tayvallich, take the left fork marked Taynish and park at the mill.
+Taynish Nature Reserve Drive past the pub and café in Tayvallich, take the left fork marked Taynish and park at the mill.
 There is a board with the walks – several options.
 Either a loop walk down the track in front of you, then through the field in front of Taynish House and back through lovely oak woods to the mill.
 Or back up the track you have driven down, look for the sign into the woods on left and up steep steps to the top.
 Fabulous views.
 Down the steps and onto the track to the mill car park – either turn left for shorter walk or right to do the longer loop walk.
 Or before the gate in front of Taynish House you can follow the wave signs and walk down to the sea – either The Shore ( shorter) or go straight on past the Piggeries to the Narrows which are utterly beautiful and there is a hide to watch otters and sea birds.

 Lochs Coillhe Bharr and Barnluasgan.
 Drive towards Tayvallich – for Barnluasgan take the left fork in front of the memorial and car park on left.
 A shorter walk around this loch ( loop) or you can branch off half way round up the hill to make it longer.
 For Coillhe Bharr take right fork and go on half a mile until you see the Knapdale car park.
 You can either do a loop walk around the loch ( you’ll need a lead as part is on the road) or follow the signs to the Faerie Isles and you can walk right to the end – a long walk but lovely views of Loch Sween and there is a picnic table at the end.